 “Denny’s, it’s Dutch treat.
 We each pay our own.”

-I said Denny's to keep him from barging into Michael’s to create a drama scene and it was Dutch treat to belie his suspicions it was a date.
+I said Denny's to keep him from barging into Michael’s to create a drama scene.
+I lied it was Dutch treat to belie his suspicions it was a date.
 He had to take care of the kids but might still do something rash and take them to Denney’s to check up.
-If he did I would say it was Sunnyvale Denny’s not Mountain View’s.
+If he did, I would say it was Sunnyvale Denny’s not Mountain View’s.

-Before leaving, I returned to the bedroom, opened the bathroom vanity, took a condom he bought for his swinging fiasco and hid it in my purse.
+Before leaving, I returned to the bedroom, tip toed to the master bathroom, opened the vanity, took a condom he bought for his swinging fiasco and hid it in my purse.
 Back in the kitchen I calmed him.

 “I’ll be back by 10.
 It’s only a movie and a snack after.
 Don’t make a big deal out of nothing!

-I’m glad you are jealous.
+I’m glad you’re jealous.
 I was worried you didn’t care.”